 If though the new goods are substitutes for consumers, the inverse demand curve for advertising may overstate its marginal social benefit.
 For example, following Grossman and Shapiro (1984), suppose that individuals purchase a single good from those they have been informed about.
 Then there is a business stealing externality in placing an advertisement insofar as trade may come at the expense of the advertiser's competitor.
-The likelihood of there being too few commercials is reduced if the business stealing externality dominates the consumer surplus one.41
+The likelihood of there being too few commercials is reduced if the business stealing externality dominates the consumer surplus one.

 An alternative perspective on advertising is that it persuades individuals that they would benefit from a product and so increases consumer willingness to pay.
 The normative implications of this approach depend very much on how one views the "persuasion".
 If it generates a legitimate increase in willingness to pay, then it is similar to informative advertising from a social perspective insofar as both types create surplus-enhancing trades.
 However, if persuasion makes consumers crave products they do not really want, then their pre-advertisement demand curves reflect their true willingness to pay and (ignoring pre-existing distortions) buying advertised goods is just a transfer from consumers to advertisers generating no net wealth (see Dixit and Norman (1978)).
+Advertising therefore has no social benefit and its optimal level is zero.
+Ignoring political economy issues, commercial broadcasting will be dominated by tax-payer financed public broadcasting.